Hall Home (circa 1920s) – 1966 first residence for youth – the Charles L. Hall Home; A young Charles L. Hall

-The history of our agency began on the Ft.
+The history of Charles Hall Youth & Family Services began on the Ft.
 Berthold Indian Reservation in the 1950s and 1960s, a time of great change and disrupted lives.
 Work on the Garrison Dam had been completed in 1955, and three small towns had been forced to move.
-The most damaging impacts were upon Indian families and communities who had lived for generations in the bottomlands of “Grandmother River,” where families had successfully developed a hunting-gardening-gathering economy with a minimum of welfare and family breakup.
-Suddenly, Native American families from these communities were forced to move out of the bottomlands with a pocketful of money received for their houses, farms and ranches lost to the rising waters created by the construction of North Dakota’s Garrison Dam.
+The most damaging impacts were on Indian families and communities who had lived for generations in the bottomlands of “Grandmother River,” where families had successfully developed a hunting-gardening-gathering economy with a minimum of welfare and family breakup.
+Suddenly, Native American families from these communities were forced to move out of the bottomlands with a pocketful of money received for their houses and farms and ranches lost to the rising waters created by the construction of North Dakota’s Garrison Dam.

-Impoverished areas quickly developed in Parshall and New Town, ND, and families scattered out on land allotments quickly learned that everything Grandmother River had provided now cost money – from water and fuel to shelter and feed for cattle.
-The wonder of it all was that many families made the transition and became productive members of new communities, schools, social clubs and churches.
+Impoverished areas quickly developed in Parshall and New Town, ND, and the families scattered out on land allotments quickly learned that everything Grandmother River had provided now cost money – from water and fuel to shelter and feed for cattle.
+Some Indian families made the transition and became productive members of new communities, schools, social clubs and churches.
 However, many became welfare families, beset by poverty, alcohol abuse, broken homes and relationships, violence, premature deaths, deep cultural conflicts and great physical and psychological suffering.

 Concerns for youth trapped in poverty with little chance of reaching productive adulthood led finally in 1961 to the appointment of a “Boarding Home Committee” by the Ft.
 Berthold Council of Congregational Churches.
 The Committee recommended establishing a Christian boarding home for six to eight Indian students from Ft.
 Berthold, and the Council approved the recommendation.